 The Kahnawake Gaming Commission has the power to license and regulate gaming and gaming-related activities that are conducted within and from the Mohawk Territory of Kahnawake.

-At present, the Kahnawake Gaming Commission has over 20 operators with licences including the companies behind Sports Interaction, Spin Sports, & Spin Casino to name a few.
+At present, the Kahnawake Gaming Commission has 100's of operators with licences including the companies behind Sports Interaction, Spin Sports, & Spin Casino to name a few.

 Each province and territory has its own regulations governing online gambling.
 Here is a breakdown of the current gaming laws in each region.